 CRACKLES – Secretions (infection/aspiration), Pulmonary oedema, Fibrosis

 Secretions, Infection, Aspiration

 If there are secretions, consider suctioning (ask the nurses for a yankauer suction catheter) and nebulised bronchodilators (although remember that oxygen delivery won’t be as high via nebulisers).
-Patients with mucous plugging might have reduced air entry on one side, with a normal percussion note.
+Patients with mucous plugging might have reduced air entry on one side, with a normal percussion noted.
 Deep suctioning, hypertonic saline nebulisers and physiotherapy are options for these patients, but you will need more help to do this.
 Usually for deep suctioning critical care outreach services are available or ITU can assist.